MingSun-Tse/Efficient-NeRF/README.md

 ## Results
 The quantitative and qualitative comparison are shown below.
-See more results and videos on our [project webpage](https://snap-research.github.io/R2L/).
+See more results and videos on our [webpage](https://snap-research.github.io/R2L/).
 <div align="center">
     <a><img src="figs/blender_psnr_comparison.png"  width="700" ></a><br>
     <a><img src="figs/blender_visual_comparison.png"  width="700"></a>